+Older work extending Bayesianism includes a paper in Synthese about expert deference.
 I criticise two approaches to expert testimony: supra-Bayesianism and deference as a constraint on priors.
 I develop an alternative model of expert deference: deference as a belief revision schema.
 Inspired by Richard Jeffrey’s strategy for model uncertain belief revision, I show how deference can be considered as an exogenous constraint on a posterior belief state in a way that does not require any particular priors.
 I argue that this approach resolves or partially mitigates the problems I raised for the two, more standard, approaches.

-Models and climate science
+Policymaking, values, and climate science

 Modelling in philosophy

+Recently, I have extended this analysis to a larger normative domain: ethics.
 I argue that elements of modelling are widespread in ethics.
 I propose that we can construe general moral “theories”, like utilitarianism, as models—idealised, domain-specific, workings out of particular rightmakers and goodmakers—and that doing so offers us (1) a plausible interpretation of these theories, (2) an explanation of the diversity of theories on offer, and (3) an explanation of their limitations.
 There are several consequences to this view.
 First, we get a new way of understanding what is going on (and going wrong) in the theory/anti-theory debate in ethics.
 Second, we get a new way of understanding impossibility theorems in population ethics, and their bearing on ethics as a whole.
 Finally, I claim that the fact that ethicists have (unknowingly) been modelling comes with certain methodological constraints for them.
 Most notably, models are not sensitive to counterexamples in the way that much of ethical theory is taken to be.

 My Master’s research was in particle physics.